shuailin10/Question-Library/Examples/The_origin_of_concepts/chp8_positive_numbers.md

 [learning theory] assumes that the child first learns “one, two, three, four, five ...” as a list of meaningless lexical items.
 This is the numeral-knower stage documented above.
 Then what else?

 ### Hypo 1: when children are able to map quantities into a magnitude representation
+key test: (a) whether children have figured out the analog magnitude mapping,(b) whether they know principles such as "lastcount" represents the magnitude, or whether they can find the set with correct number
+**conclusion**: turns out performance in these two tasks are not equal, ruling out the possiblity  that knowin gthe "analog manigtude mapping is a precursor for learning the natural number.

+### Hypo2: